HL7/vrdr/input/pagecontent/ValueSet-vrdr-EducationLevel-intro.md

 Note that all codes except MA and UNK are drawn from the HL7 Education Level codesystem.
 MA is drawn from degreeLicenseCertificate.
 UNK is drawn from Null Flavor.
+X